 The famous De Beers slogan "A Diamond is Forever" was coined by Frances Gerety of the NW Ayer Agency in 1947.
 She is also responsible for the marriage between De Beers and Tiffany & Co.

 Hence, the inclusion of the "A Diamond Is Forever" slogan in the 1961 film Breakfast at Tiffany's, starring Audrey Hepburn.
 Of course, that was just the beginning of an aggressive marketing campaign featuring Hollywood starlets dripping in diamonds.

-Fast forward to the present, and buying an engagement ring is practically required.
+Fast forward to the present, buying an engagement ring is practically required.
 Be that as it may, this article is about the meaning and symbolism of an engagement ring.

 The Boiling Hot Cauldron of The Ring:

-As a matter of fact, on one particular day, my late wife Robin tossed a blow dryer at me while I was sitting in a bathtub full of water.
+On one particular day, my late wife Robin tossed a blow dryer at me while I was sitting in a bathtub full of water.
 Thankfully, she missed the mark, and I'm still here to tell the story.

 Consequently, Robin justified her actions under the guise of behavior modification.
 That event was a real eye-opener because up until that point, she seemed like one of the most logical and rational people on earth.

 Up until that point, I thought we were having a perfectly rational conversation.
 In retrospect, it's apparent that we weren't on the same page.

 Human Needs Psychology teaches that Six Human Needs dictate our behavior.
 Under those conditions, we must meet all of those needs to feel satisfied.

 Most people are not consciously aware that the desire to meet these needs drives their behaviors.
 Nor are they likely to know the best way to meet their needs.
 In that case, most relationship issues are simply the result of not meeting our needs.